 If any of the basics checkups listed above made you wonder, you should get the problems fixed right away.

 Prepping your car is not only about what others can do for it, but it’s about what you can do for your vehicle.
-There will be times when you will be on your own and without a repair kit your vehicle will become a road block.
+There will be times when you will be on your own and without a repair kit, your car will become a roadblock.

 Prepping your Car – Repair Kit